awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/outputs-file-ABR.md

 ![\[A single file output group with two outputs results in two standalone files.
 A single Apple HLS output group with seven outputs results in a single viewable package with seven renditions.\]](http://docs.aws.amazon.com/mediaconvert/latest/ug/images/jobSetupToOutput.png)

-For information about setting up output groups and outputs within your job, see [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md)\.
+For information about setting up output groups and outputs within your job, see [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md)\.